Legit-Labs/legitify/docs/policies/gitlab/repository/repository_require_code_owner_reviews_policy.md

 ### Description
 It is recommended to require code review only from designated individuals specified in CODEOWNERS file.
 Turning this option on enforces that only the allowed owners can approve a code change.
 This option is found in the branch protection setting of the repository.

-### Threat Example(s)
-Users can merge code without being reviewed which can lead to insecure code reaching the main branch and production.

 ### Remediation
 1. Make sure you have owner permissions